BOGOmargaritas/computer-guild/src/content/games/triplethreat.md

 sortIndex: 12
 ---

-<sub>For round 12, our theme was "Consolodated Crusades" meaning we were choosing games that were finish-able in under two hours.
+For round 12, our theme was "Consolodated Crusades" meaning we were choosing games that were finish-able in under two hours.
 Because we knew the games would be short, we decided to pick one suggestion from each member to play.
-After playing, we each wrote a review of our own suggested game.</sub>
+After playing, we each wrote a review of our own suggested game.<br><br>

 <div class="title">World of Horror</div>